 Our FREE intercultural business videos focus on what really matters when doing business in Japan.
 Prepare for diverse international business situations within minutes.

 Online Coaching Japan

 Do you have a specific question in mind?
 Are you going to work and live in Japan?
-Get matched with your personal Japan coach and talk to them right here on the platform!
 Our business coaches are highly qualified experts in their field with many years of work experience in Japan.

 From managing international teams to sealing a deal with Japanese business partners to relocating to Japan as an expatriate – whatever situation you need to deal with, your personal Japan coach will be there to guide you through it!